borg286/sevtech2/README.md

 ## Getting Iron

 Iron is now open, but your melter isn't going to get hot enough.
-In addition to tracking it down and mining it, you’ll need lava and the crystal from the Between Lands to make the smeltery controller
+In addition to tracking it down and mining it, you’ll need lava in either a porcelain or seared tank (matching your melter)

 ### Handling lava